TMiclot/MICLOT/User_Guide/__amino_acids_properties.md

 [User Guide home](Manual.md)
 # Amino acids properties

+## 1. Standard atom names use in PDB and Force field
 For reasons of space, the numbers in the names are written in subscript.
 Backbone atome are alway replased by: *backbone*, else for GLY and PRO they are given in grey italics.

-## 1. Standard atom names use in PDB and Force field
+### 1.1.
+Backbone
 <img src="pictures/backbone.png" width="200"> OR <img src="pictures/backbone-1.png" width="200">

-### Side chaine (*without CYS and MET*)
+### 1.2.
+Side chaine *without CYS and MET*
 <img src="pictures/side_chain.png" width="900">

-### Cystein, Methionine, Selenocystein, Selenomethionine
+### 1.3.
+Cystein, Methionine, Selenocystein and Selenomethionine
 <img src="pictures/cysteine_methionine.png" width="300">